zynga/jasy/data/jscore/src/es5/readme.md

 Contains spec conformant polyfills for missing ES5 features.
+These should be loaded based on feature test {@see jasy.detect.ES5}